Roaldb86/udacity_drl_banana/README.md

 run install.sh to install packages

+To train an agent, use the Navigation.ipynb notebook

 Use full path file reference in the notebook for the correct environment.
 ex: env = UnityEnvironment(file_name="Banana_Windows_x86_64/Banana.exe")

+run all cells

 Parameters of the neural net will be saved to checkpoint.pth when requried reward is achevied